 Dealing with Chow Chow Anxiety and Aggression

-When you socialize your Chow Chow puppy, it’s important to tackle anxiety and aggression early.
-Chow Chows are loyal and protective, but they can become aggressive without proper socialization.
+When you socialise your Chow Chow puppy, it’s important to tackle anxiety and aggression early.
+Chow Chows are loyal and protective, but they can become aggressive without proper socialisation.
 Knowing how to spot and manage these issues is crucial for a well-adjusted dog.

 Anxiety in Chow Chows shows up in different ways, like barking too much, pacing, or avoiding things.
 Spotting these signs early helps you act fast.
 This way, your puppy will feel safer and less anxious.

-Desensitization and counter-conditioning are great for tackling anxiety in Chow Chows.
-Desensitization means slowly introducing your puppy to what scares them.
+Desensitisation and counter-conditioning are great for tackling anxiety in Chow Chows.
+Desensitisation means slowly introducing your puppy to what scares them.
 Counter-conditioning makes the scary thing positive by pairing it with rewards.
 For example, if your Chow Chow is scared of strangers, start by rewarding them for staying calm when they see people from far away.

 Early Warning Signs of Potential Aggression